SEO for Bloggers: 8 Ways to Attract More Readers to Your Blog

 What’s the best way to suss out your competition?
 Easy, just Google it.
 The second part of your research consists of figuring out how you can make your content better than what is already ranking, or as the folks at Moz have coined the term ‘10x content’, which means creating content that is 10 times better than what’s on the first results page.

 First, you want to investigate the space you’re trying to compete in by searching for your chosen keywords and analyzing the top 5 to 10 results.
 Doing this will allow you to understand better what people are looking for in terms of content, plus it will give you some indication about what Google believes is the best result for that specific query.
+Also, notice how long those blog posts are so you can stay in that average blog post range.
 You can draw inspiration from what others have written to make sure you’re covering all of your bases and writing the most thorough and in-depth article possible.
 Then, think about the added value that only you can provide in your piece.
 Maybe you’ve tried out several recipes for a flourless chocolate cake and you’ve discovered a magic ingredient.
 Maybe your images are just so much more appealing than the ones you’ve seen in the top results?
 Or maybe you’ve made a video that includes all of the steps for the recipe?
 All of these elements that you take into consideration will take your content to the next level and definitely pay off when Google decides the fate of your page.
 Lastly, make sure you apply the coming steps to all the articles you’re writing – as they’ve proved themselves valuable for every kind of business or topic.

 Naturally, if you’re writing about a specific topic you’re more likely to include those terms.
 Don’t worry – you can use some synonyms and variations of your keyword as to not sound too repetitive.
 Google and search engines are getting much better at understanding them.
 Remember that you’re writing for people and not for search engines.
 All of these elements are super easy to implement on the new Wix Blog as you can see in the image below.